Clear Lens Extraction (CLE)

 Recovery

-Recovery is generally quick, with better vision the same day and marked improvement within a week.
+Recovery is generally quick, with better vision by next day and marked improvement within a week.
 You can return to your normal activities almost immediately but will need to use special eye drops for the month following your procedure.
 Follow-up appointments will be scheduled for the next day and again one week later.
 To ensure that you achieve the best results possible, your eye doctor may recommend an additional procedure to fine-tune your vision.

 Long-Term Results